ULL-ESIT-PL/compact-js-ast/README.md

 Options:
-  -V, --version               output the version number -o, --output <filename>     file name of the JS input program -p, --program <JS program>  JS program is given in the command line -jw --whites <string>       string '  ' Specifies the number of whites for formatting the object (default: "  ") -e --hide <fieldnames...>   List of AST fields to omit (default: [])
+  -V, --version               output the version number -o, --output <filename>     file name of the json output program -p, --program <JS program>  JS program is given in the command line -jw --whites <string>       string '  ' Specifies the number of whites for formatting the object (default: "  ") -e --hide <fieldnames...>   List of AST fields to omit (default: [])